 - Heat the vegetable oil in a wok or large saucepan.
 Add the onions and soften for a couple of minutes.

 - Add the courgettes and garlic and cook for a further 4 minutes, stirring occasionally try and get a nice colour on the vegetables.

 - Spoon the contents into a bowl and leave to cool slightly.
 Add the olives, basil, lemon and mix well.

-- Lay 1 sheet of filo paste onto a chopping board, topped with a clean, lightly floured tea towel.
+- Lay one sheet of filo pastry onto a chopping board, topped with a clean, lightly floured tea towel.
 Brush with olive oil, top loosely with another sheet and oil again.
 Repeat the process until all the sheets have been used up then oil the top sheet.
 Do not pack down too tightly.

 - Sprinkle over the breadcrumbs, then spoon over the cooked vegetables top with slices of tomato and cheddar and drizzle over a little olive oil.
 Season well with salt and pepper.

 - Roll up the tea towel like a Swiss roll, fold the ends under carefully.